luminolous/luminolous/README.md

 <!--
 -->
-AI Research enthusiast, active in AI Project, Research, and Competition.
+AI Research Enthusiast, active in AI Project, Research, and Competition.

 ---